Mission & vision

 Design and build assistive devices using 3D printing, microcontrollers, and accessible software.
 Open-source everything we can.

 Teach students, families, therapists, and educators to design and build adaptive tech solutions.
+Consumers into creators.

 Every contribution makes a difference.
 Fund programs, volunteer your skills, or partner with us.